Cartagena is a beautiful and vibrant city with colourful baroque and modernist architecture.

 My favourite food in Cartagena were the empanadas, the Colombians sure like their deep fried foods but if you can find baked empanadas, they are heavenly.

-There is also a mindboggling selection of tropical fruits and juices in Cartagena with the neighbourhood juice peddlar is a familiar sight, pushing his cart along the busy streets of the old town.
-My new addiction is freshly squeezed Limonada.
+There is also a mind-boggling selection of tropical fruits and juices in Cartagena with the neighbourhood juice peddler is a familiar sight, pushing his cart along the busy streets of the old town.
+My new addiction is freshly squeezed limonada.

 We met up with friends from our disastrous boat trip from Panama and had a fun night out.
 The city is really magical at night, with the cobbled streets and numerous horse and carriages, it feels as if you have gone back in time.

 We took a day trip to the nearby Volcán de Lodo El Totum.
 It is a tiny (15 metres above ground, but apparently hundreds of metres deep) volcano that spews mud rather than lava.
 Being submerged in the warm, thick, creamy mud is a very weird feeling and I felt slightly claustrophobic at first.

 The mud is so thick that you can’t move very fast in it and it is hard to submerge yourself more than shoulder deep.
 When you are done you wash off in a nearby lagoon which is pretty muddy itself.

 Little old ladies aggressively try to help wash you off for money.
 We had to firmly say no numerous times.
 We saw them washing a girl and they appeared to be roughly massaging her nether regions.
 Not my kind of happy ending.
 It was a very unique day out!

 Our next stop after Cartagena was meant to be Minca, in the Santa Marta mountains, but unfortunately it took so long to get to Santa Marta itself that we had to stay there a night.